jkedra/jkedra.github.io/_drafts/ssh.md

        HostKeyAlias bastion
        User jurek
        ProxyCommand corkscrew proxy.kedra.com 80 %h %p ~/.ssh/passwords

+The `corkcrew` command is actually behind scope of the task but for the note let me say it allows going through authenticated HTTP NTLM proxy.
+There are also other options like using `cntlm` transparent proxy for this purpose.

 #### Removing a particular host from known_hosts

     ssh-keygen -R hostname